Award-winning information design for the Bank of England

 The current information demands of both institutions place a heavy burden on banks, particularly start ups or smaller financial institutions.
 In addition, data collection is disjointed and confusing, resulting in large numbers of errors in statistical data which correspondingly undermines the quality of financial forecasting.

 As the first user-centred content specialist recruited to the Bank of England in 2025, I was responsible for leading on the redesign of the bank’s statistical reporting information.
-With 112 PDF guidance documents running to over 1000 pages, there was substantial scope to dramatically streamline and simplify in this space.
+With multiple returns and guidance running to over 112 PDF documents, there was substantial scope to dramatically streamline and simplify in this space.

 Recognition at the Central Banking Awards 2025